 At some point in our lives most of us will have to make a decision about replacing our boiler, how do you go about it?

-Choosing from the wide range of brands on the market is not easy, the choice is endless and can be quite daunting and time consuming to say the least.
-Deciding on what your criteria is, will be the smart way to go, are you looking for value for money, quality or trustworthiness?
+Choosing from the wide range of brands on the market is not easy, the choice is endless and can be quite daunting and time-consuming, to say the least.
+Deciding on what your criteria are, will be the smart way to go, are you looking for value for money, quality or trustworthiness?

 Once you have made these decisions, you can then research which brand and model will best suit your requirements.

 We here at Watertite have our favourites!
 Our usual ‘go to‘ brand of choice would be Worcester Bosch, basically for their efficiency, reliability, value for money, that together with an excellent after sales service and warranty ranging from 5-7 years depending on the model and the additional extras installed at the time, they may be a little more expensive than many other makes but worth every penny.

 Worcester Bosch Boilers

 Worcester Bosch has an extensive range and there would be a model to suit all needs and budgets.
 We install many Worcester Bosch boilers every year and can guarantee you will be more than happy with the build quality, they break down far less than most other brands, parts are easy to come by and their customer service is second to none!

 When researching, why not check out customer reviews and testimonials.
 These will give you an indication of the product and service you can expect to receive when you choose a Worcester product.